sajmaxx/CodeShip/index.md

 3. condition_variable.notify_all() - this notifies and wakes up multiple threads.
 4. The condition_variable, works with a mutex, the unique_lock (used within the .wait()) and the lock_guard.
 Given the above definition and with this context in mind, the producer would do a lock_guard on a mutex, and do some work.
+	a.
 Once that work is done, the producer will call the condition_variable.notify().
-The consumer is setup with a unique_lock on a mutex and  will be a in a wait state and blocked, till it recieves a signal from the notify, to check further for a condition if need be, to do some follow up work.
+	b.
+The consumer is setup with a unique_lock on a mutex and  will be a in a wait state and blocked.
+	c.
+During the wait invoked through the condition_variable, the mutex is actually "unlocked".
+	d.
+When the other thread, using the same condition_variable.notify()  is invoked, the "wait" springs back to action, resuming the lock to do work.